No More Bookings For Now!

 - $50.00 for one hour of individual, one-on-one instruction

-- $80.00 for one hour for two people (I have two wheels and plenty of table space)
+- $80.00 for one hour for two people (I have 3 wheels and plenty of table space)

-- Gift certificates (vouchers) are available for pickup or by post.
+- Gift certificates (vouchers) are available for by post.

-In a one-hour class, you can learn the basics and make for yourself one or two bowls or small vases.
+In a one-hour class, you can learn the basics and make for yourself a bowl, cup or vase.
 It’s not difficult.

 Check out what others are saying about my lessons: Read reviews on Google.